Mikal Mahdi: Lawsuit against state execution policies

 In 2023, Mahdi was one of several death row inmates who filed a lawsuit against the state of South Carolina over the introduction of firing squad and electric chair as alternative execution methods in the state.
 The inmates argued that use of the electric chair and firing squad were unconstitutional because they could cause unnecessary pain and suffering to the condemned, and therefore amounted to cruel and unusual punishments.
 The state, however, responded that both the electric chair and firing squad were in line with current legal protocols and that no law decreed that death had to be instantaneous or painless for individuals facing the death penalty.

 At that time, South Carolina had an unofficial moratorium on executions after the state's last execution in 2011 due to the absence of lethal injection drugs, which arose from expiration of the state's existing drug supplies and refusal by many drug companies to sell their drugs to the state for executions.
 As a result of the state's inability to conduct further lethal injection executions, lawmakers in South Carolina passed new laws to reintroduce the electric chair and legalize firing-squad executions as alternative execution methods for future cases in which the option of lethal injection was unavailable.
 Eventually, the state successfully procured new drugs in September 2023 to restart executions by lethal injection.

 On July 31, 2024, the five-judge South Carolina Supreme Court dismissed the lawsuit and affirmed the constitutionality of both the electric chair and firing squad, with a majority of the judges expressing support of the two methods: three for firing squad and four for the electric chair.
 That decision gave rise to the possibility of resuming executions in South Carolina for all 32 inmates on the state's death row, including Mahdi.
 At the time of that ruling, five condemned inmates—Mahdi, Freddie Eugene Owens, Richard Bernard Moore, Brad Sigmon, and Marion Bowman Jr.—had exhausted all avenues of appeal and hence were in line for imminent execution on dates to be determined.

-Eventually, the 13-year moratorium in South Carolina ended on September 20, 2024, after one of the five inmates, Freddie Owens, was put to death for the murder of a convenience store clerk in 1997.
+Eventually, the 13-year moratorium in South Carolina ended on September 20, 2024, after one of the five inmates, Freddie Eugene Owens, was put to death for the murder of a convenience store clerk in 1997.
 Richard Moore later became the second condemned inmate to die, on November 1, 2024.